Noam Chomsky

 III - Life advices by Noam Chomsky

 Although he has never stated it outright in writing or speech, opposing hypocrisy forms the moral cornerstone of his political work.
 When hypocrisy is present, moral arguments are impossible.
-He mainly emphasizes the US/Israeli alliance for this reason.
+He mainly emphasizes the U.S./Israeli alliance for this reason.

 WHAT IS YOUR IQ?